julianschill/klipper-led_effect/docs/LED_Effect.md

 ## Effect Layer Blending
 If you have ever used image editing software you may be familiar with color blending between image layers.
-Several common color blending techniques have been added to blend LEDS layers together.
+Several common color blending techniques have been added to blend LED layers together.
 Layers defined in the configuration are ordered top to bottom.

 If there are 3 layers defined, the bottom layer is first blended with the